notionparallax/blog/_posts/2015-08-05-whats-in-my-bag.md

   _wpas_mess: 'What''s in my bag? #edc'

 ---
 <p>While tidying up yesterday I realised that my bag contents was getting pretty close to a stable ideal that I'm happy with.
-Here's what and why:<!--more--></p>
+Here's what and why: </p>
 <ul>
 <li>
 <h4><a href="http://www.bogear.com.au/cellblock-m">Red Cellblock M</a></h4>